 --- The KC "STIMULUS" : A 10 Percent Markdown ---

 As an anti-recession move, KingChamp Books has reduced all prices on its own web site by 10 percent.
 This rewards customers who purchase KingChamp's inventory at http://www.kingchampbooks.com/ rather than through marketplaces that charge ever-rising commissions and shipping fees.
 Thank you for your loyalty.
-Although the federal government contends the Great Recession has ended (even though the Federal Reserve continues printing many billions in new money each month), KingChamp has extended its "Stimulus" discounts into 2014.
+Although the federal government contends the Great Recession has ended, KingChamp has extended its "Stimulus" discounts into 2017.

 Please search or browse our inventory by using the search box on the lefthand side of this page or clicking on the browse-by-category link.
 Feel free to e-mail to confirm availability and reserve a title for 14 days.
 If you can't find what you need, please fill out our off-line search form and we will search our off-line inventory, other bookstores and book search services for you.